Memorandum and Articles of Association

 Incorporated 14 December 1995.

-LONDON INTERNET EXCHANGE LIMITED
+MEMORANDUM OF ASSOCIATION OF LONDON INTERNET EXCHANGE LIMITED

 1. The Company's name is London Internet Exchange Limited